Skip to content

 Small Living Rooms

 In smaller rooms, the biggest mistake is choosing a sofa that maximizes seating but eliminates movement.
-A compact 72″–84″ sofa usually works better than trying to fit a sectional.
+Smaller living rooms usually work best with moderate-width sofas that preserve visible floor area and circulation space.
 If you're considering one, see Will a Sectional Fit in My Living Room?.

 Medium Living Rooms